Find out if your landlord needs a reason to evict you and what you can do if they start the legal process for eviction.

 You can contact the council's social services department to ask for an assessment of your needs and arrange for some help.

-Eviction because your landlord thinks you moved out
+Eviction if your landlord thinks you've moved out

 Your landlord may want to evict you if they think you aren't living in your home, especially if you have been away for a while.